torvalds/linux/Documentation/networking/bonding.rst

 	This parameter has effect only in 802.3ad mode and is available through SysFs interface.

+actor_port_prio

+	In an AD system, this specifies the port priority.
+The allowed range is 1 - 65535.
+If the value is not specified, it takes 255 as the default value.

+	This parameter has effect only in 802.3ad mode and is available through netlink interface.

 ad_actor_system

 	In an AD system, this specifies the mac-address for the actor in